awsdocs/aws-net-developer-guide/doc_source/migration-v3.rst

 Migrating Your Code to Version 3 of the |sdk-net|
 #################################################

-This guide describes changes in version 3 of the |sdk-net|, and how you can migrate your code to this version of the |sdk-net|.
+This topic describes changes in version 3 of the |sdk-net| and how to migrate your code to this version of the SDK.

 .. contents:: Topics